leonardompp/leonardompp.github.io/index.md

 ## My Bio

 My name is Leonardo Mouta.
 I am currently a Master's student at Carnegie Mellon University's Robotics System Development program, class of 2025.
-Although currently a roboticist, my background is as an aerospace engineer (MS - ISAE-SUPAERO, France; BS - Aeronautics Institute of Technology, Brazil), specializing in autonomous systems and fluid dynamics.
+Although currently a roboticist, my background is in aerospace engineering (MS - ISAE-SUPAERO, France; BS - Aeronautics Institute of Technology, Brazil), specializing in autonomous systems and fluid dynamics.
 I also dabble in quantum computing (Minor Degree in Engineering Physics - Aeronautics Institute of Technology, Brazil) and cybersecurity.

 ### Fields of Interest

-My main interest is autonomous systems, particularly UAVs of all types.
-Concerning UAVs, I have dealt with:
+My main interest is autonomous systems, particularly focusing in:

 * Path planning
 * Guidance and navigation
 * Control theory
 * Object manipulation
-* Collision avoidance
+* Collision detection and avoidance
-* Etc.

-Other interests include military history, literature and bad jokes.
+Other interests include cybersecurity, military history and literature.
+I also happen to know a vast collection of dad jokes and useless trivia.

 ### CV